 The bill amends Section 31-27-2.8 of the General Laws concerning motor vehicle offenses, specifically addressing the requirements for ignition interlock systems and blood and urine testing as part of sentencing for individuals convicted of driving under the influence of drugs or alcohol.
-It introduces new provisions that require a hearing before a judge or magistrate may adjudge a motorist in contempt for failure to comply with the court's orders regarding a conditional hardship license.
+It introduces provisions that require a hearing before a judge or magistrate can adjudge a motorist in contempt for failing to comply with the court's orders regarding a conditional hardship license.

-The bill specifies that if a judge or magistrate finds, after a hearing, that a motorist has violated an interlock order or failed to comply with the terms and conditions of an ignition interlock system, including operating a motor vehicle without the required device, the judge or magistrate may adjudge the motorist in contempt of court.
-The judge or magistrate may then exercise discretion to revoke, modify, or amend the conditional hardship license or ignition interlock order, extend the ignition interlock period for an additional twelve months, and/or impose an additional loss of license for up to twenty-four months.
+The bill specifies that if a judge or magistrate finds, after a hearing, that a motorist has violated an interlock order or failed to comply with the terms and conditions of an ignition interlock system, including operating a motor vehicle without the system installed, the judge or magistrate may adjudge the motorist in contempt of court.
+The judge or magistrate may then exercise discretion to revoke, modify, or amend the conditional hardship license or ignition interlock order, extend the time period for the ignition interlock system for an additional twelve (12) months, and/or impose an additional loss of license for up to twenty-four (24) months.

 Statutes affected: